regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 		├── header.jpg
 		└── header.es.jpg
 ```
-{{< notice >}}
+{{< notice type="warning" >}}
 Because `.GetMatch` tests on a Resource’s `.Title` which defaults to its filename (language included), always try, with a _By Filemane_ bundle, to make your resource call _language-agnostic_, like so: `.Resources.GetMatch "header*.jpg"`
 {{< /notice >}}
 ## Setting our URLs
-What about your pages’s URLs ?
-We already mentioned how you can overwrite the slug from the Front Matter but what about the root url of your languages?
+What about your pages’ URLs ?

 By default, Hugo will store your default language pages at the root of your `public` directory and the other languages’ pages below their respective directories.
+It will generate their URL like any page using their filename.

 So quiet logically our About pages would en up at: